jakeg0615/phirefly_frontend_base/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+3. Start up the OCRGPT repo, which will be deployed to port 5000: https://github.com/jakeg0615/OCRGPT
+4. Upload a file and watch it get summarized!

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.